nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 Format: `find` `INGREDIENT_NAME`

-If the ingredient index does not exist in the list, message is output:
+If the ingredient name does not exist in the list, message is output:

 ```
 	 No such ingredient found!